 So, while UL testing may rate some fireproof safes into the UL3 and UL4 tiers of protection, this may be unnecessary for most owners unless they live in areas that are frequently prone to wildfires or firestorms, which can hit these temperatures.

 Burglary Safe Company Near Me

-At Guardian Safe and Lock, we carry several models of UL rated burglary safe to protect from both fire and burglary.
+At Guardian Safe and Lock, we carry several models of UL rated burglary safe to protect from both fire and burglary in Houston.
 With brands such as Amsec, Gardall, Hollon, and Hayman; we carry safes from manufacturers you can trust.
-Give us a call, or come into our showroom and have the best employees in the security industry guide you to the perfect model burglary safes for your security needs.
+Give us a call, or come into our Houston area showroom and have the best Houston locksmith guide you to the perfect model burglary safes for your security needs.
 Our team of professionals can even deliver and bolt down your safe to maximize your protection.